 FPAR_1 = FREQ

 Many data acquisition systems on the market can sample frequencies, but ADwin hardware is capable of the high speed needed to capture all this frequency data in one cycle.
 Other data acquisition systems typically have to sample data over 5-10 cycles, having slow averages and too long a window to capture much data.
-Meanwhile ADwin’s processor clock and resolution can acquire frequency data at speeds of 25 nanoseconds, all during a single cycle for effective frequency analysis.
+But ADwin’s processor clock and resolution can acquire frequency data at speeds of 25 nanoseconds, all during a single cycle for effective waveform frequency analysis.